MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/usb-containerids-in-windows.md

 ---
-Description: 'This paper provides information about USB ContainerIDs for the Windows operating system.
-It includes guidelines for device manufacturers to program their multifunction USB devices so that they can be correctly detected by Windows.'
+Description: This paper provides information about USB ContainerIDs for the Windows operating system.
+It includes guidelines for device manufacturers to program their multifunction USB devices so that they can be correctly detected by Windows.
-MS-HAID: 'buses.usb\_containerids\_in\_windows'
+MS-HAID: buses.usb\_containerids\_in\_windows
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'